If Moodle worked like Facebook

 A small note of caution is that in scaling this up from 4 pilots to over 25 we have caused ourselves rather a lot of unexpected technical hassle, but that is for us to sort out and not really a comment on the basic principle.
 Which so far seems to be proving sound.

-One Response to “If Moodle worked like Facebook”
+One thought on “If Moodle worked like Facebook

 Agreed – but you can still publish your stuff via RSS to a variety of different displays (into a VLE, via a Netvibes or Pageflakes like dashboard, convert it to an ebook etc etc), and expose a link to the feed (or make it autodiscoverable) for people who wonder how you manage to get your content to appear all over the place